kkyon/knighty/README.md

 A python automation library with webkit.

-There is a example for login pinterest.com and auto follow another user from follower list
+There is a example for login pinterest.com and auto follow a user list

     username='username' # your pinterest account